meguna/mff/README.md

   be in the `audience` parameter of my `auth0.webAuth` setup.
 If I set it to https://myauth0domain/userInfo, it overrode consent requirements and didn't give me errors but gave me an opaque string instead of a proper JWT as the access token.
-I had the `audience` parameter in my auth0.webAuth set to https://myauth0domain/userInfo, which successfully overrides the pesky `consent_required` error that I kept getting (which apparently is a side effect of developing locally).
-But this means that when I authenticate, I get a short, non-JWT string as my access token.
 The Auth0 forums told me that to solve this I needed to set `audience` to my custom API audience.
 So I do that, and now I get a `consent_required` error.
 Auth0 forums tell me that, to solve this problem, I need to set the `audience` to the `userInfo` endpoint that I had been using.
 So it's a circular problem.
 * The solution: After stumbling on a [guide](https://bit.ly/2y4fqdW) in the official Auth0 docs about access token formats (which didn't really come up on google through out my multiple-day quest to figure this out, for some